ImtiazVision/Java/Notes.md

 `System.out.println(42 + 22 + " is my favorite charm.");`

+Each new word should begin with a lowercase letter and end with an uppercase letter.
+Because the capital letters resemble the humps on a camel's back, this practice is frequently referred to as "camel case" e.g. `sampleVariable`.

 Java provides static typing, which means that we must define the data type before declaring a variable.

 `int sampleVariable = 7;`